openstack-infra/system-config/doc/source/project.rst

 Root Members
-  While core membership is directly analogous to the same system in other OpenStack projects, because the infrastructure team operates production servers, there is another sub-group of the infrastructure team that has root access to all servers.
+  While core membership is directly analogous to the same system in other OpenContrail projects, because the infrastructure team operates production servers, there is another sub-group of the infrastructure team that has root access to all servers.
 Root membership is handled in the same way as core membership.
 Root members must also